 - Independent Remittance Dealer – Businesses that provide remittance services to customers using their own systems and processes, independent of a remittance network;

 - Remittance Network Providers – Organisations that operates a network of remittance affiliates by providing the systems and services that enable its affiliates to provide remittance services

-- Affiliate of a Remittance Network Provider: Businesses that provides remittance services to customers as part of a remittance network facilitated by a remittance network provider
+- An Affiliate of a Remittance Network Provider – Businesses that provide remittance services to customers as part of a remittance network facilitated by a remittance network provider.

-Do I need to enrol and/or register my business with AUSTRAC?
+Do I need to Enrol and/or Register my Remittance Business with AUSTRAC?